dojo/docs/quickstart/arrays.rst

 dojo.forEach
 ============

-This is a heavylifer you will use a lot when writing your apps using Dojo. dojo.forEach lets you iterate over arrays, node lists and provides you with ways to filter your results.
+This is a heavylifter you will use a lot when writing your apps using Dojo. dojo.forEach lets you iterate over arrays, node lists and provides you with ways to filter your results.
 Lets take a look at a very basic example.
 Note the "i" variable which returns the current position of an iteration

 .. cv-compound::